 From 2009 to 2014, Sawyer was the anchor of “World News with Diane Sawyer,” leading ABC’s flagship broadcast to new heights.
 During her final season as anchor, the program delivered its most-watched season in six years.
 In 2011, Sawyer created the broadcast’s signature Made in America series that focused on products manufactured in the United States and ways to support American jobs and the economy.
 The series notably reported that the 2012 USA Olympic team’s opening ceremony uniforms had been made overseas.

-In addition to her Dupont Awards, Robert F. Kennedy awards, and numerous Emmys, her many honors include the grand prize of the premier Investigative Reporters and Editors Association, two George Foster Peabody Awards for public service, an IRTS Lifetime Achievement Award, Broadcast Magazine Hall of Fame and the USC Distinguished Achievement in Journalism Award.
-In 1997, she was inducted into the Television Academy of Fame.
+Sawyer’s reporting has been recognized with numerous awards, including duPonts, Emmys®, Peabodys, the grand prize of the premier Investigative Reporters and Editors Association, an IRTS Lifetime Achievement Award and the USC Distinguished Achievement in Journalism Award.
+In 1997, she was inducted into the Television Academy Hall of Fame.

-A native of Glasgow, Ky., and raised in Louisville, Sawyer received a B.A. from Wellesley College in 1967 and completed a semester of law school before deciding on a career in broadcasting.
+A native of Glasgow, Kentucky, and raised in Louisville, Sawyer received a Bachelor of Arts from Wellesley College and completed a semester of law school before embarking on a career in broadcasting.